ctm/Bataan-Memorial-Death-March/README.md

 miles the day after a La Luz pack run and 35 miles the day after a Bosque Bike Path pack run.

-On Mondays I run from my house to Albuquerque Academy, run two laps around AA and back.
-However there are eight places during that run where I run as fast as I can for a set amount of time.
-In mid November that amount of time is seventy five seconds.
-I may increase it if I seem to plateau.
-However, if I do increase it and my Wednesday pace suffers, I'll back off.
+On Mondays I run from my house to Albuquerque Academy, run three laps around AA, back to my house and then do another .9 miles to bring the total up to 13.1 miles.
+However, during that half marathon, I do twelve all-outs of seventy-five seconds with only thirty seconds of rest in between.

 In theory, I try to keep my heart-rate at about 130bpm for my slow runs and bike ride, but if it's chilly or I'm rushed or otherwise